 Direct Recording Electronic Voting Machine/DRE: A voting machine that is designed to allow a direct vote on the machine by the manual touch of a screen, monitor, wheel, or other device and that records the individual votes and vote totals electronically.

-Disaster Exemption: A voter who does not have any valid form of photo identification as a result of certain natural disasters as declared by the President of the United States or the Texas Governor may vote a provisional ballot, appear at the voter registrar’s office within six (6) calendar days after election day, and sign an affidavit swearing to the natural disaster.
+Disaster Exemption: A voter who does not bring to the polling place any acceptable form of photo identification due to the destruction or inability to access the acceptable form of photo identification as a result of certain natural disasters as declared by the President of the United States or the Texas Governor may vote a provisional ballot, appear at the voter registrar’s office within six (6) calendar days after election day, and sign an affidavit swearing to the natural disaster.
 This will allow the voter’s provisional ballot to be counted as long as the voter is otherwise eligible to vote.

 District Office: An office of the federal or state government that is not voted on statewide.